What are Choice points worth?

 Point Value

-According to the most recent data, the median observed point value for Choice Privileges points was almost unchanged at 0.67 cents per point.
-This means that half of the observed results offered equal or better point value and half offered equal or worse value.
-Another way to think about it is that without trying to cherry pick good awards, you have a 50/50 chance of getting 0.67 cents or better value from your Choice points when booking free night awards.
+The median observed point value for Choice points was 0.75 cents per point.
+This means that half of the observed results offered equal or better point value, and half offered equal or worse value.
+Another way to think about it is that, without cherry-picking the best awards, you have a 50/50 chance of getting at least 0.75 cents in value from your Choice points when booking free-night awards.

 Pick your own point value

-To us, this analysis shows that those who cherry-pick good value awards can count on getting around 0.90 cents per point value, or better.
+This analysis shows that those who cherry-pick good-value awards can expect to receive around 0.88 cents per point in value or better.

 Points are worth less for elite members

-With most hotel programs, elite members earn more points per dollar on paid stays than do non-elite members.
+In most hotel programs, elite members earn more points per dollar on paid stays than non-elite members do.
 As a result, the relative value of an award stay compared to a paid stay decreases.
-The following table shows the median point values with various levels of elite status and with and without a double-point promo.
+The following table shows the median point values with various levels of elite status.

 Elite Level Point Bonus on Paid Stays Median Cents Per Point